Jayme is an artist and freelance writer who trained in the medical field and has worked as a caregiver, farmer, mom, and DIY'er.

 - Listening to each other

 Quite simply, respect means not being mean to each other.
 It is really that easy.
-I have some seen and heard some amazingly disrespectful things that couples do to each other, such as the following:
+I have seen and heard some amazingly disrespectful things that couples do to each other.

-Both parties KNOW what their shortcomings are, and they know their partners know as well.
+- Bringing up shortcomings in public: Both parties know what their shortcomings are, and they know their partners know as well.
 But that doesn't mean it should be thrown out every time there is a disagreement or used as a joke at every party.
 In fact, it should never be brought up outside the home at all unless absolutely necessary.

 25 Marriage Boosting Tips From Real People

-To make this article somewhat helpful, I asked several couples who have been together for over 1 year, what their secrets are.
+To make this article more helpful, I asked several couples who have been together for over one year what their secrets are.
 The very best advice, I will place at number one.

 1. The secret to a happy marriage changes constantly.
 Like a password.
 If you are in tune with your relationship, then you will know when to change a few things.

 2. Respect each other equally.
 You don't have to sing each other's praises, but always (even if it isn't true) act like your partner is an expert in at least one thing, and ask their advice on it.

 3. Don't compare each other to different people.
 Ever.